 Your health records

-Our Information Services team process all requests for copies of mental health records held by the Trust.
+Our Data Governance team process all requests for copies of mental health records held by the Trust.
 All requests must be in writing (which includes email).

 Requesting Your Own Records